 Fossil does more than just version control.
-It also supports trouble-tickets, wiki, and a forum.
+It also supports trouble-tickets, wiki, a developer chat room, and a forum.
 The embedded documentation feature provides a great mechanism for providing project documentation.
 The unversioned files feature is a convenient way to host builds and downloads on the project website.

 - A server gives developers a common point of rendezvous for

 It is possible for developers to synchronize peer-to-peer but that requires the developers coordinate the sync, which in turn requires that the developers both want to sync at the same moment.
 A server alleviates this time dependency by allowing each developer to sync whenever it is convenient (for example, automatically syncing after each commit and before each update).
 Developers all stay in sync with each other, without having to interrupt each other constantly to set up a peer-to-peer sync.